Travelling is one of my passions. I love travelling! Always have, always will.

 Keeping the kids entertained on a long trip, either car or plane, is hard work!
 Digital entertainment made travel easier, but we don’t allow the kids to be on a screen non-stop. (screen time is totally banned in the car) Overnight flights are tough, as the addiction to a screen won’t let kids sleep at all.
 We started a rule where they can play for 30 minutes, and then need to be off for an hour before going back on.
 (Usually they will fall asleep during the hour screen free time)

 I’m proud to say that the following idea came from my mother and I continue with the “tradition” of a travel suitcase.
 It’s a special suitcase (or backpack) filled with games and other surprises which only come out when we’re travelling.
 Every trip there will be a new surprise or two, but their favourite travel toys will stay in it and they are always excited to see their favourites again, playing excitedly for hours.
 Suitcase includes things like magnetic board games, play dough, card games, pens and notepads.
-As I have two LEGO crazy kids, it also contains a special homemade travel friendly lego box. (check out our June 2019 Newsletter to find out how to make it)
+As I have two LEGO crazy kids, it also contains a special homemade travel friendly LEGO box.

 Speaking of LEGO, I always travel with some packages of LEGO mini figures.
 These come out as a special treat if the kids have been good at a dinner in a restaurant.(mealtime is also screen free in our household)